jnk0le/cortexm-AES/README.md

 ```
 out = ((in & 0x7f7f7f7f) << 1) ^ (((in & 0x80808080) >> 7)) * 0x1b);

-// or modified sequence to perform shifts first in order to to avoid extra moves
+// or equivalent sequence to perform shifts first in order to to avoid extra moves
 out = ((in << 1) & 0xfefefefe) ^ (((in >> 7) & 0x01010101) * 0x1b)
 ```